Category Archives: Recreation

 DSC03987

-We reached Upper Falls, but Claire for some reason was scared.
+We reached Upper Falls, but Bean for some reason was scared.
 There was a small ledge and wood fence, and perhaps this made her nervous.

 DSC03994

 So we continued up to Basin Falls.
-It was possible to climb up close to the basin, although Claire decided to wash rocks instead.
+It was possible to climb up close to the basin, although Bean decided to wash rocks instead.

 DSC04007